 Fingernail polish, of course, may be obtained in the women’s area of any department store.

 Furthermore, it contributes to the toughening of fingernails (If you do use it, you really need just apply it to your index finger.)
 Slider Grip and Throw TechniquesSlider Grip and Throw Techniques Ted Williams famously remarked that a slider was “the finest pitch in baseball.”
 He was absolutely correct.

 - A slider is the third quickest pitch in baseball, behind the fastball and the changeup.

 - With a slider, you hold it like you would a two-seam fastball, but slightly off-center.

-- Good slider pitchers hold their baseball with their outside third of their hand and tilt their wrist slightly, but not rigidly, to the side of their throwing hand where their throwing hand’s thumb is when they deliver the pitch.
+- Good slider pitchers hold their baseball with their outside third of their hand and cock their wrist slightly, but not rigidly, to the side of their throwing hand where their throwing hand’s thumb is when they release the pitch.